jo/worker-generate-previews/README.md

 ## Configuration

 Configuration is done in a worker configuration document inside the target database.
-The worker looks at all databases and only process if there exists such a configuration file.
+The worker only process if there exists such a configuration file.

 A Worker Configuration File might look like this: